-The vessel representative responsible for collection of payment for all charges assessed on a vessel in which they file a Vessel Berthing Request and provide accurate manifest documentation.
+The vessel representative responsible for filing a Vessel Berthing Request, providing accurate manifest documentation and payment for all charges assessed on a vessel.

 1300.2 BERTH DAY

 Each 24-hour period or fraction thereof during which a vessel occupies an assigned berth.